mrmyothet/gen-ai-for-sw-dev/Pair-coding-with-LLM.md

 ```

 > Please, write a python function named calculate_area that takes an argument radius.
 The function should calculate the area of a circle given the radius.
 Ensure that the function handles non-numeric inputs by raising a ValueError with the message 'Input must be a numeric value.'.
 Include comments in the code explaining each step.

+---

+### Iterative Prompting

+> write a python function using the requests library to download a file from a URL and save the file to disk without using third-party libraries like wget.

+> Create a REST API in flask to return user data

+> Now add error handling to the API to handle 404 and 500 status codes

+> please, add detailed comments that explain this code.
+Highlight any complex parts that might require deeper explaination.